Made of Honor: Plot

-On Halloween night in his senior year at Cornell University, Tom Bailey, Jr., dressed as Bill Clinton, entered the dark dorm room of Monica, his pre-arranged date, finding someone in bed.
-Thinking it was Monica, he climbed in and she sprayed him in the face.

-It was actually Hannah – Monica's roommate, a "library geek", while Tom was a "Casanova".
-He was intrigued as she was different from the rest.
-When Hannah and Tom returned to the dorm room, a drunken Monica was there waiting, but he didn't stay.

-Ten years later, Tom is now wealthy in NYC as his "coffee collar" invention pays him a dime every time one is used.
-Hannah, also in the city, has stayed best friends with him ever since that night in college, for their honesty.
-Tom continues to sleep with a different girl every week, while Hannah stays single, focusing on her career at the MET.
+On Halloween night 1998 amidst his senior year at Cornell University, Tom Bailey Jr., dressed as Bill Clinton, enters the dark dorm room of Monica, his pre-arranged date.
+Thinking Monica is in the bed, he climbs in and she maces him with perfume.
+It was actually Monica's geeky roommate, Hannah.
+They flirt but he insults her.
+When Hannah and Tom return to the dorm room, a drunken Monica is there waiting, but he does not stay.
+Ten years later, Tom is now wealthy in New York City as his coffee collar invention pays him a dime every time one is used.
+Hannah, also in the city, has stayed best friends with him ever since that night in college.
+Tom continues to sleep with a different girl every week, while Hannah stays single, focusing on her career at the Metropolitan Museum of Art.

 Tom takes Hannah to his father's sixth wedding.
-When they dance, she feels attracted to him, however he is totally clueless.
-Always thinking of her as his best friend, he friendzones her so they have never slept together.

-Hannah has a 6-week-work trip to Scotland.
+They share an intimate moment when they dance, however, Tom still thinks of her as his best friend.
+After the wedding, Hannah tells Tom that she has a 6-week-work trip to Scotland.
 Tom realizes that, being with a different woman week after week isn't fulfilling when he can't see Hannah.
-Realizing he has feelings for Hannah (to everyone's surprise), Tom decides to tell her when she returns.
+Realizing he has feelings for Hannah, Tom decides to tell her when she returns.

-However, Hannah does not come back alone; she brings Colin, a wealthy Scottish royal, as her fiancé.
-Asking Tom to be her maid of honor he, to his shock, accepts.
+Hannah does not come back alone; she brings Colin, a wealthy Scottish Duke, as her fiancé.
+Asking Tom to be her maid of honor he accepts.
 He does so to spend time with Hannah, convince her to stop the wedding and win her heart.
-It is not easy, as Colin is not only a Duke, but also triumphs at basketball.

 As Hannah's maid of honor, Tom is introduced to the three bridesmaids.
-One is Melissa, Hannah's cousin and an ex, whose heart he broke and now is jealous with Tom that she isn't the maid of honor.
-Thus, when he throws the bridal shower, Melissa sabotages it by tricking him into inviting a sex toy salesman as a party entertainer.

-Believing it was Tom's idea, Hannah gets upset and almost fires Tom, but thanks to his friends' How To Be A Perfect M-O-H 101 course, he wins her trust back.
+One is Melissa, Hannah's cousin and an ex, whose heart he broke and is now upset that she isn't the maid of honor.
+Melissa sabotages the bridal shower by tricking him into inviting a sex toy salesman as a party entertainer.
+Believing it was Tom's idea, Hannah gets upset and almost fires Tom, but thanks to his friends' "How to Be a Perfect M-O-H 101" course, he wins her trust back.
 Taking her shopping, he impresses her with a plate-juggling performance.
-Hannah enjoys it, but tells Tom she is moving to Scotland after the wedding.
+Hannah enjoys it, but reveals she is moving to Scotland after the wedding.